ToniMacaroni/ComputerInterface/README.md

         public override void OnShow()
         {
             base.OnShow();
-            //Changing the Text property will fire a PropertyChanged event
+            // Changing the Text property will fire a PropertyChanged event
             // which lets the computer know the text has changed and updates it Text = "Monkey Computer\nMonkey Computer\nMounkey Computer";
         }

-        //You can do something on keypresses by overriding "OnKeyPressed"
+        // You can do something on keypresses by overriding "OnKeyPressed"
-        //It gets an EKeyboardKey passed as a parameter which wraps the old character string public override void OnKeyPressed(EKeyboardKey key)
+        // It gets an EKeyboardKey passed as a parameter which wraps the old character string public override void OnKeyPressed(EKeyboardKey key)
         {
             switch (key)
             {
                 case EKeyboardKey.Back:
-                    // "ReturnToMainMenu" will basically switch to the main menu again ReturnToMainMenu();
+                    // "ReturnToMainMenu" will switch to the main menu again ReturnToMainMenu();
                     break;
                 case EKeyboardKey.Option1: